- MD Arts Community

 Jessica believes in the power of arts and culture to positively impact the social and economic outcomes of a community, as well as to enhance the lives of its residents and visitors.
-In addition to her arts administration and advocacy work, Jessica is proud member of Baltimore’s artistic community where she has performed with a variety of area music groups and venues.
+In addition to her arts administration and advocacy work, Jessica is a proud member of Baltimore’s artistic community where she has performed with a variety of area music groups and venues and currently serves as a professional choir member with the Emmanuel Episcopal Church.
 She earned her Bachelor of Music from the Florida State University and her Master of Music degree from the Peabody Conservatory of the Johns Hopkins University.

 Brittany Andrew is a recent graduate of the Goucher College Masters of Arts in Art Administration program.
 She is a Salisbury University Alumni, where she graduated Suma Cum Laude with a Bachelors in Fine Art and a minor in Business Administration.
 She is an Eastern Shore native, born and raised in Cambridge, MD.
 As an artist and resident she takes inspiration from the vibrancy of the peninsula and its inhabitants.
 She believes the arts have the power to bring people together.
-Brittany is currently the Education and Program Coordinator at the Dorchester Center for the Arts, a local community art center and arts agency in Cambridge, MD.
-She also works at the Ward Museum of Wildfowl Art in Salisbury, MD as their Development Specialist.
+Brittany was the Education and Program Coordinator at the Dorchester Center for the Arts, a local community art center and arts agency in Cambridge, MD.
+She now works at the Ward Museum of Wildfowl Art in Salisbury, MD, as their Deputy Director.

 Precious Blake is an arts organizer and illustrator living and working in Baltimore, MD, and Washington, DC.
 Precious received her Bachelor of Fine Arts in Illustration with a concentration in Printmaking at the Maryland Institute College of Art.
 Ms. Blake is the author of Creatives of Color, a collection of illustrated interviews from numerous artists in Baltimore City.
 She served as the Communications and Development Coordinator at Arts Every Day, a non-profit that supports arts integrated learning in Baltimore City Public Schools, and currently works as the National Partnerships Program Coordinator in the Kennedy Center’s Education Department.
 She has led numerous educational workshops in career advising, identity-based portraiture, and student engagement through the arts.
 Ms. Blake has received several awards including: the Benjamin A. Gilman International Scholarship Award, Maryland Artists Equity Foundation Scholarship, and Sidney Lake Award.
 Ms. Blake is dedicated to serving underrepresented artists in Baltimore through community programming, event organizing, and advocating for equitable access to art resources and education. www.preciousblake.com